Master Economic Research

 You will be able to submit your application from mid-December:

-- Applicants who have obtained their Bachelor degree outside Germany apply additionally via uni-assist.
+- Applicants who have obtained their bachelor's degree outside Germany apply additionally online via uni-assist until 31 March.
+Uni-assist recommends sending in the application at least eight weeks before the deadline expires.

-More detailed information about the application and admission procedure can be found on the application website.
+- More detailed information about the application and admission procedure can be found on the application website.
+For further questions about these processes please contact our WiSo Student Service Point.
+For questions about KLIPS contact the Admissions Office.

-We recommend students looking for a doctorate in economics to apply for the corresponding doctoral program.
+We recommend students looking for a doctorate in economics to apply for the corresponding doctoral programme.
 Please note the application deadline 31 March.
-Detailed information on the programme and application can be found on the Cologne Graduate School of Economics website.
-For questions regarding the doctoral programme and application, please contact the Cologne Graduate School of Economics (CGS-E), Dr. Katharina Laske.
+Detailed information on the programme and application can be found on thewebsite of the Cologne Graduate School in Management, Economics and Social Sciences.
+For questions regarding the doctoral programme and application, please contact the coordinator of the PhD Programme in Economics, Dr. Katharina Laske.

 We are looking forward receiving your application!